First published on September 3rd, 2010

 Well, they have a bigger problem yet.
 Again, I will use the analogy of a sentence.
 A sentence is composed of words, and the words are composed of letters.
 What if there were no letters to choose from, what if there was no ink to write the letters with, or air to transmit the sounds of the words and letters.
 Without materials, we cannot communicate.
 So where do the letters come from?
 Where do the words come from.
 Where do the ideas to have letters and words come from, and where to the ideas come from that we communicate with the words and letters?
 The answer to all of those questions is that they come from intelligence, they are designed by a mind.

-In a similar way, in order for DNA to be sequenced in a life form, there has to be a programmer, and a builder of the environment and the materials for life, is this really too complicated for those who do not believe in a creator to grasp?
+In a similar way, in order for DNA to be sequenced in a life form, there has to be a programmer and builder of the environment and the materials for life, is this really too complicated for those who do not believe in a creator to grasp?
 Of course it is not, but they have too much faith in the religion of nature and chance mutation driven evolution, to be rational.
+I understand that, for I used to be one of them.

 I think the problem is obvious.
 One can believe in evolution or not.
 One can believe it is intelligently set in motion, or was just some cosmic accident.